hacksu/HTML-CSS/README.md

 <p>I will not, still not, shall not stoat.</p>
 ```

-I think that's how that book goes; I could never really follow it.
+I think that's how that book goes.
+I could never really follow it.
 (I was a very stupid child.)
-So yeah, these are some other tag names, which happen to have numbers in them.
-And H1 and H2 stand for heading 1 and heading 2, with heading 1 having the semantic meaning of being more important and therefore, look, it shows up as bigger text by default.
-Those are tags we should use for things like titles and author names.
 In theory there are also headings 3 through 12, which you can use if you like to signify less and less important headings.
 Um, you don't have to type all this exactly, but is everyone who wants to try out writing this HTML caught up?

 Because next, I'm going to introduce something iconic and kind of weird: the anchor tag.